awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-adv-features-inex-attr.md

 ## Include attributes<a name="ddb-en-client-adv-features-inex-attr-in"></a>

-To change the name of an attribute used in the DynamoDB table, mark it with the `@DynamoDbAttribute` annotation and supply a different name:
+To change the name of an attribute used in the DynamoDB table, mark it with the `@DynamoDbAttribute` annotation and supply a different name\.

 ```
 private String internalKey;